-Dill has so many wonderful indications that aid in the health of mind, body, and soul.
-You’d be hard pressed to find an arena this oil doesn’t dominate!
+Dill Essential Oil has so many wonderful indications that aid in the health of mind, body, and soul.
+You’d be hard-pressed to find an arena this oil doesn’t dominate!
 It has a warm, spicy aroma that is herbaceous and uplifting.
 Its smell tends to relieve feelings of anxiety and sadness and is a great mood enhancer.

-Dill is a wonderful disinfectant as well as a great facilitator of digestion and overall gastrointestinal health, hence its use in the preservation and flavoring of various foods.
-You can use our Dill Essential Oil in similar ways by adding 2-3 drops when canning vegetables or by adding 1 drop to a shot of apple cider vinegar when your stomach is upset or when you’re having digestive issues.
+Dill Essential Oil is a wonderful disinfectant as well as a great facilitator of digestion and overall gastrointestinal health, hence its use in the preservation and flavoring of various foods.
+You can use our Dill Essential Oil in similar ways by adding 2-3 drops when canning vegetables or by adding 1 drop to a shot of apple cider vinegar when the stomach is upset or having digestive issues.

-After an especially large or heavy meal a drop of Dill can be added to your favorite herbal tea blend to grease the wheels in your belly and purify the inner workings of your body.
+We have had great success adding one drop of Dill Essential Oil to a herbal to after an especially large or heavy meal to grease the wheels in the belly and purify the inner workings of the body.